 Investing in companies that support quality jobs makes moral and financial sense for investors.
 Recent research by CISL, in collaboration with Shift, Unilever, BFPi shows that decent jobs can contribute to a stable economy, mitigating systemic risks for investors.
-Companies that provide quality jobs see reduced turnover leading to reduced onboarding and recruitment costs as happier employee stay longer, thereby also retaining institutional knowledge and enhancing profitability (and returns for investors).
-These companies may also maximise profits through access to a new, more socially conscious consumer base, and safeguard brand value thereby reducing costs associated with workplace litigation.
-Paying employees a living wage - a vital component of what constitutes 'decent work' - helps address societal inequalities and poverty; investing in companies that pay their employees a living wage therefore aligns them with the United Nations Guiding Principles (UNGPs), or furthers impact-focused investment strategies such as those with objectives to support UN Sustainable Development Goal 8: Decent Work and Economic Growth (including SDG 8.7 on modern slavery), or Goal 5: Gender Equality.
+Companies that provide quality jobs see reduced staff turnover.
+This leads to lower onboarding and recruitment costs as happier employees remain in post longer, enabling retention of institutional knowledge and enhancing profitability (and returns for investors).
+These companies may also maximise profits through access to a new, more socially conscious consumer base, and by safeguarding brand value.
+Paying employees a living wage, a vital component of what constitutes 'decent work', helps address societal inequalities and poverty.
+Investing in companies that pay their employees a living wage therefore aligns them with the United Nations Guiding Principles (UNGPs) or furthers impact-focused investment strategies such as those with objectives to support UN Sustainable Development Goal 8: Decent Work and Economic Growth (including SDG 8.7 on modern slavery), or Goal 5: Gender Equality.

-Investing in decent work is also crucial role to ensuring the transition to a low carbon economy, is just.
+Investing in decent work also plays a crucial role in ensuring the transition to a low carbon economy is just.
 As global economies decarbonise in the race to net zero, investors face increasing pressure to divest from emission-heavy sectors and invest in green solutions, answering to client demand and regulatory drivers to reduce portfolio emissions.
-As heavy emitting industries become obsolete as investors turn to green solutions, they - and the investors that support them - have a role to play in equipping their current workforce for future employment through retraining.
+As heavy emitting industries become obsolete as investors turn to green solutions, they, and the investors that support them, have a role to play in equipping their current workforce for future employment through retraining.
 Secondly, investing in low carbon jobs does not guarantee job quality upon job creation.
-Whilst evidence suggests the number of jobs created in low carbon and renewable industries will be larger than those lost as emissions-heavy industries close or transitionii, many emerging jobs could be low skilled, poorly paid, unsafe or insecure - for example jobs mining key materials for battery technology such as lithium and cobalt that are often concentrated in a limited number of, often politically unstable, countries.iii Lastly, jobs in many emissions-heavy sectors may be highly decent.
+Whilst evidence suggests the number of jobs created in low carbon and renewable industries will be larger than those lost as emissions-heavy industries close or transitionii, many emerging jobs could be low skilled, poorly paid, unsafe or insecure; for example jobs mining key materials for battery technology such as lithium and cobalt that are often concentrated in a limited number of, often politically unstable, countries.iii Lastly, jobs in many emissions-heavy sectors may be highly decent.
 For example, in the UK, workers' rights in the automotive manufacturing for example are protected due to being highly unionised and relatively well paid.